dulanism/nodejs-scripts-nxrm-rest/README.md

 ## About
 This is a toolbox for scripts that can be used consume Nexus Repository's (NXRM's) REST API.
 All scripts are written in Nodejs.

+## Requirements
+You need npm and Node installed on your local machine before you go any further!

 ## Purpose
 I'm using this to provision NXRM for demo purposes, and to practice -- feverishly -- so that I